exakat/exakat-docs/Reference/Rules/Arrays/AmbiguousKeys.rst

 Array indices only accept integers and strings, so any other type of literal is reported.
 In fact, ``null`` is turned into an empty string, booleans are turned into an integer, and real numbers are truncated (not rounded).

+They are indeed distinct, but may lead to confusion.

 .. code-block:: php